Kansas City Royals open 4-game home series with loss to the New York Yankees

 The Royals suffered a significant blow before the outcome of Monday’s game was decided: outfielder Hunter Renfroe left the game in the fifth inning with a fractured left big toe.

 Renfroe had one at-bat up to that point.
 He struck out against Rodón in the third inning after a 12-pitch sequence.
-Renfroe fouled off several pitches near home plate before being rung up on a called third strike.
+Renfroe fouled off several pitches near home plate, including two off his left foot, before being rung up on a called third strike.

+After the game, Quatraro said Renfroe believes the first foul ball off his foot caused the injury.

+“He went down in the cage and tried to move around a little, but he got it twice in a row,” Quatraro said.
+“You know, when he was out there, he came back in and they got to take his shoe off and check it out.
+He said he couldn’t keep going.”

-This season, Renfroe is hitting .200 with six home runs and 26 RBIs.
+Renfroe had been hitting .200 this season with six home runs and 26 RBIs.
 He entered Monday’s game on a nine-game hitting streak.
 He had batted .375 (12-for-32) during that span.

 Dan Altavilla makes Royals debut